Catalog of articles about sports and healthy lifestyle. Is field hockey an Olympic sport or not?

 Field hockey is very popular in Great Britain and former British colonies - Australia, India, Pakistan.
 In the United States and Canada, field hockey is often played by girls in colleges and universities.

-Games similar to field hockey were played in ancient Egypt, ancient Greece, as well as the Aztecs and ancient Japanese even before our era.
-The rules of field hockey were developed in Great Britain at the end of the 19th century.
-Since then, they have changed little.
+Games similar to field hockey were played in ancient Egypt, ancient Greece, as well as by the Aztecs and ancient Japanese even before our era.
+The rules of the game of field hockey were developed in Great Britain at the end of the 19th century.
+Since then they have changed little.

-The first world championship in field hockey took place in 1971 and since then championships have been held regularly.
-Field hockey has been an Olympic sport since 1908.
-Among men's teams at the Olympics, competitions have been held since 1908 (with a break in 1912 and 1924), among women - only since 1980.
+The first world field hockey championship took place in 1971 and since then championships have been held regularly.
+Since 1908, field hockey has been an Olympic sport.
+Among men's teams at the Olympics, competitions have been held since 1908 (with a break in 1912 and 1924), among women's teams - only since 1980.
 In the USSR, field hockey began to be played in the mid-1960s.
-In 1967, the Field Hockey Federation was created, and in 1970 it became part of the International Federation.
-The popularity of field hockey in the USSR was much less than that of ice hockey and bandy.
+In 1967, the Field Hockey Federation was created, and in 1970 it joined the International Federation.
+The popularity of field hockey in the USSR was much less than ice hockey and bandy.

 Brief rules games

-There are two teams of 11 players.
+Two teams of 11 people play.
 The game lasts two halves of 35 minutes with a break of 10 minutes.
-As with all forms of hockey, players use sticks.
-The goal of the game is to drive the ball into the opponent's goal with a stick.
-Touching the ball with the hands or feet of any player other than the goalkeeper is prohibited.
+As in all forms of hockey, players use sticks.
+The goal of the game is to drive the ball into the opponent's goal using a stick.
+It is prohibited for any players other than the goalkeeper to touch the ball with their hands or feet.
 They play on artificial turf.
 The team that scores more goals during the game than the opposing team wins.
-If the score is equal, a draw is declared, or extra time and a penalty are assigned.
+If the score is equal, a draw is declared, or extra time and penalties are awarded.

-At the Summer Olympics, there are also hockey competitions, but only on grass.
-Honestly, I have never seen them, even while watching the Athens Olympics.
+The Summer Olympics also have hockey competitions, but only on the field.
+To be honest, I have never seen them, even while watching the Athens Olympics.
 It may not have been shown.

-Field hockey - hockey - from English hockey, possibly from the old French hoquet - a shepherd's crook with a hook.
+Field hockey - hockey - from English hockey, possibly from the Old French hoquet - a shepherd's crook with a hook.
 Modern field hockey as a sport originated in the 19th century in England.
-In the same place, in the early 60s of the XIX century, hockey clubs began to be created.
-The first of them - "Blackheath", was organized in 1861 in London.
+Hockey clubs began to be created there in the early 60s of the 19th century.
+The first of them, Blackheath, was organized in 1861 in London.

-In 1875, the London Field Hockey Association formulated the first set of rules for this game.
+In 1875, the London Field Hockey Association formulated the first set of rules for the game.
 When the National Field Hockey Association was created in England in 1886, its uniform rules were adopted.

-At the end of XIX - beginning of XX century. field hockey, which developed in England, Ireland, Wales, is becoming famous and gaining popularity in continental Europe, including the Netherlands, France, Germany, Denmark, Czechoslovakia and some other countries where national federations, associations or clubs cultivating this sport, as well as in India, Canada, USA.
+At the end of the 19th - beginning of the 20th centuries. field hockey, which developed in England, Ireland, Wales, becomes known and gains popularity in continental Europe, including the Netherlands, France, Germany, Denmark, Czechoslovakia and some other countries where national federations, associations or clubs are organized that cultivate this sport, as well as in India, Canada, USA.

-In the program of the Olympic Games field hockey since 1908 - men's teams, and since 1980 - women's teams.
+Field hockey has been included in the Olympic Games program since 1908 - men's teams, and since 1980 - women's teams.
 Field hockey was absent from the programs of two Olympics - 1912 and 1924.

 Field hockey is the only sport in which India has Olympic gold medals.